tomekz/aws-lab/lab-kafka/README.md

 ## Kafka lab
-The lab environment will host a Kafka cluster of two nodes using Amazon EC2 instances Another set of EC2 instances will host a microservices that will produce messages to the Kafka cluster The entire infrastructure will be deployed using terraform and ansible.
+The lab environment will host a Kafka cluster of two nodes using Amazon EC2 instances.
+Another set of EC2 instances will host microservices that will produce messages to the Kafka cluster The entire infrastructure will be deployed using terraform and ansible.
 The deployment architecture will be as follows: